Labor Standard Calculation & Configuration

 “It takes a chef 5 minutes to prepare a burger; if we predict 24 burger orders between 10 am-11 am, we would need two chefs between 10 am-11 am.
 But because we also predict that customers order 30 french fries, and it takes a chef 2 minutes to prepare french fries, we need 3 chefs in total between 10 am-11 am”

-Through the Weighted Combination configuration, you are able to configure a multi-variable relationship between a headcount requirement and forecast variables where one headcount requirement is dependent on multiple forecasts and where there is a productivity level connected to each of the forecasts.
+Through the Weighted Combination configuration, you can configure a multi-variable relationship between a headcount requirement and forecast variables where one headcount requirement is dependent on multiple forecasts and where there is a productivity level connected to each of the forecasts.

 “Between 9 am-11 am on Thursdays, we need 3 cashiers”

-Through the Time-based configuration, you are able to configure fixed needs based on the time of the day, as well as other time factors (day of week, week of month).
+Through the Time-based configuration, you can configure fixed needs based on the time of the day, and other time factors (day of week, week of month).

 “If we sell between 100 to 200 burgers per hour, then we need three cashiers.
 If we sell more than 200 burgers per hour, we need 5 cashiers”

-Through the Standard Lookup configuration, you are able to configure fixed needs based on forecast ranges.
+Through the Standard Lookup configuration, you can configure fixed needs based on forecast ranges.

-Through the Time-based Lookup configuration, you are able to configure fixed needs based on forecast ranges while also applying this configuration only within a specific time of the day.
+Through the Time-based Lookup configuration, you can configure fixed needs based on forecast ranges while also applying this configuration only within a specific time of the day.

 Configure calculation specifics